 - Report that shows who started their day or who was yet to do so

-- “End of day” report that will mention the users who are still clocked-in, reached the daily work limit, were automatically clocked out or worked overtime hours.
+- “End of day” report that includes users who are still clocked-in, reached the daily work limit, were automatically clocked out or worked overtime

 4. Recognize Your Employees